Whit-Williams/ww-portfolio/README.md

 ### Project Status
 This is a living project that will be regularly updated as I progress on the web development journey!

+- Some project links are currently deadlinks pending the creation of additional projects
+- The contact form is yet to go live, pending backend configuration

 ### Technologies
 This project is created with: